IBM/operand-deployment-lifecycle-manager/docs/install/common-service-integration.md

 more information see the [push olm to quay.io](https://github.com/operator-framework/community-operators/blob/master/docs/testing-operators.md#push-to-quayio).

-## Verify your operator on the Openshift console
+## Test your operator standalone on the Openshift console

 ### 1. Create OperatorSource